harrisonturton/notes/comp2100/android.md

 A **ViewGroup **\(also a View\) allows you to aggregate multiple widgets into larger one.
 Layout components, like `ConstraintLayout` or `LinearLayout` extent the `ViewGroup` class.

-### Describes the application

-* Points to the Main Activity for the application.
-* Holds Application Components
-* Intent Filters
-* Permissions
-* Icons, Labels, etc
-* Required hardware & software features

-**Main Activity class**

-* Has an `onCreate` method, executed when program starts.
-  * The app's entry point.
-  * Sets the content view based on the layout in resources.
-*